rwpeterson/tagger/tagtools/doc/tags_format.md

 cargo-cult bigtech tools and software engineering practices in response, but identifying where they have solved useful general-purpose problems can help save us time and effort.

+Taking a step back, we can see that HDF provides a "solution" to some problems that don't need to be solved.
+It provides a filesystem-like hierarchical structure--just use your filesystem instead and zip it up!
+We are concerned in this application with a single, linear stream of a single type of data that arrives ordered in time, so even a single-file database is overkill.

 [b]: https://cyrille.rossant.net/moving-away-hdf5/